 And last but not least, schedule a dental cleaning a minimum of twice per year.
 The longer you go between cleanings, the more tartar you’re going to have on your teeth.
 Even with excellent oral hygiene, there will be a place here and there where tartar starts to form.
 Professionally having your dental calculus removed will help prevent the onset of something more severe (like periodontal disease.)

-Without professional intervention, all of that plaque and tartar is going to physically destruct the gums and bone that hold your teeth in place.
-Especially if you’re already seeing symptoms of gum recession, redness, or bleeding.
+Without professional intervention, all of that dental plaque and tartar buildup is going to physically destruct the gums and bone that hold your teeth in place.
+Especially if you’re already seeing symptoms of gum disease, gum recession, or bleeding.

 If you see the buildup, you need to call your dentist.
 It’s not an emergency, but you definitely ought to schedule an exam, periodontal assessment, and professional cleaning within the next couple of weeks, tops.
 Waiting too long could cost you your teeth.